-The Office of the Independent Adjudicator for Higher Education (OIA) provides an independent scheme for the review of student complaints or When the University's appeals. internal procedures for dealing with complaints and appeals have been exhausted, the University will issue a Completion of Procedures letter.
+The Office of the Independent Adjudicator for Higher Education (OIA) provides an independent scheme for the review of student complaints or When the appeals.
+University's procedures for dealing with complaints and appeals have been exhausted, the University will issue a Completion of a procedures letter.
 Students wishing to avail themselves of the opportunity of an independent review by the OIA must submit their application to the OIA within twelve months of the issue of the Completion of Procedures letter.
 Full details of the scheme are available on request and will be enclosed with the Completion of Procedures letter.